MPA Program Handbook 2023-2024

 Students who choose this option will be responsible for finding a willing faculty member.
 Only tenured and tenure-track faculty members of the Brooks School are eligible to serve as thesis advisors.

 When writing a thesis, students may enroll for a semester of directed reading or independent study under the supervision of their thesis advisor.
 If a student decides to do an independent study, it will NOT count as one of the 16 courses required for the MPA.
 Students who are planning on writing a MPA thesis are also required to participate in the thesis Proseminar sessions that are offered during the fall semester of their second year.
-They must submit a Thesis Prospectus Form, along with a copy of the thesis prospectus, signed by their proposed thesis advisor, to the Canvas Brooks MPA Advising Center no later than the end of the first semester of their second year.
+They must submit a Thesis Prospectus Form, along with a copy of the thesis prospectus, signed by their proposed thesis advisor, to the Canvas Brooks MPA Advising Center no later than the ‘last day to drop classes’ of their third semester (typically mid-October).
 Thesis prospectuses must be approved by the thesis advisor and the MPA Program Director.

 Approval of the thesis is conveyed by advisors signing the abstract of the thesis and signing the MPA Thesis/Professional Report Approval Form.
 All theses require the signature of the thesis advisor and the MPA Program Director.

 The MPA thesis should follow formatting guidelines provided by the Graduate School.
 For these formatting specifications, students should consult the Thesis Formatting Guide.
-Students should consult the Guide to the MPA Professional Report and Thesis for more information about writing a thesis.
+Students should consult the Professional Writing Requirement Guidelines for more information about writing a thesis.

 Procedures and Timeline

 Students should discuss these options with the Student Advising Coordinator and their respective academic mentors during the first year and should make tentative decisions among the three options by the end of their first year.
 A final decision may await the completion of the summer professional experience, as this could become the basis for submitting a professional report.
-Please review the Timeline for Completing the MPA degree program is located near the end of the Handbook.
 The final Program Plan of Study must be filed on the Canvas Brooks MPA Advising Center at the beginning of the third semester and must include the professional writing option, so that students are clear about what remains to be completed in their final semesters before graduation.
 Some students plan to complete the writing of a thesis or professional report during the summer after their fourth semester, receiving their degree in August.
 This is acceptable to the program, but it should be something planned and approved by the MPA Program Director, not the consequence of missing the deadline for a May graduation.

 This Plan of Study will show which semester the student plans to take the Capstone seminar in their second year and whether with a domestic or international focus.
 Or alternatively, it will indicate whether the student is planning to complete a professional report or a MPA thesis with plans for taking the required coursework and in which semester.
 Students who do not make decisions on these questions by the start of the second year cannot expect that they will necessarily be able to graduate in May.
 This decision is reviewed and approved as part of the Plan of Study that is submitted through the Canvas Brooks MPA Advising Center.